 After the death of Alekhine, a new World Champion was sought in a tournament of elite players.
 This was managed by FIDE, who have, since then, controlled the title.
 The winner of the 1948 tournament, Russian Mikhail Botvinnik, started an era of Soviet dominance in the chess world.
 Until the end of the Soviet Union, there was only one non-Soviet champion, American Bobby Fisher (champion 1972-1975).
 Great players, such as Anatoly Karpov and Gary Kasparov, have held the title.
-The current World Champion is Magnus Carlsen from Norway and Women's World Champion Hou Yifan from China.
+The current World Champion is Magnus Carlsen from Norway and Women's World Champion Mariya Muzychuk from Ukraine.

 In 1927, the Women's World Chess Championship was established; the first champion being Czech-English master Vera Menchik.

 Chess World Today